decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 - Upload the content of your scene to the content server.
 - Link your LAND tokens to the URL of the content you have uploaded.

-It includes the following components:
+Our SDK includes the following components:

 <!--
 - **The Decentraland Editor**: Use it to create and preview Decentraland scenes.
 You don't need to download any software to your machine, the editor runs entirely on your browser.
 -->

 - **The Decentraland CLI** (Command Line Interface): Use it to generate new Decentraland scenes locally on your own machine, preview them and upload them to the content server.
-- **The Decentraland API** (formerly known as _Metaverse API_ and still commonly referred to as _the API_): A TypeScript package containing the library of helper methods that allows you to create interactive experiences.
+- **The Decentraland API**: A TypeScript package containing the library of helper methods that allows you to create interactive experiences.
 Use it to create and manipulate objects in the scene and also to facilitate in-world transactions between users or other applications.

 - **Scene examples**: Take inspiration and coding best practices from the [sample scenes]({{ site.baseurl }}{% post_url /examples/2018-01-08-sample-scenes %}).